The small things ain’t so small.—BJ Miller

 At the end of our lives, what do we most wish for?
-And how can knowing this help you live better lives now?
+And how can knowing this help you to live a better life now?

-BJ is also a triple amputee, and his 2015 TED Talk, “Not Whether But How,” is a moving reflection on his vision to make empathic end-of-life care available to all, ranked among the top-15 most viewed TED talks of the year.
+BJ is also a triple amputee, and his 2015 TED Talk, “Not Whether But How,” is a moving reflection on his vision to make empathic end-of-life care available to all, ranked among the top-15 most viewed TED talks that year.

 If you want to know what being around death can teach you about living, you’ll want to listen to this.

 I LOVED this conversation, and I hope you do as well.
 Enjoy!

 - Download as an MP3 by right-clicking here and choosing “save as.”

 Want to hear another podcast that challenges conventional medical doctrine?
 Listen to my conversation with Adam Gazzaley.
 In this episode, we discuss building a video game to rewire the brain, the crossroads of hallucinogens, neuroscience, and more (stream below or right-click here to download):

 This podcast is brought to you by Wealthfront.
 Wealthfront is a massively disruptive (in a good way) set-it-and-forget-it investing service, led by technologists from places like Apple.
 It has exploded in popularity in the last two years and now has more than $2.5B under management.
 Why?
 Because you can get services previously limited to the ultra-wealthy and only pay pennies on the dollar for them, and it’s all through smarter software instead of retail locations and bloated sales teams.

 Check out wealthfront.com/tim, take their risk assessment quiz, which only takes 2–5 minutes, and they’ll show you—for free–exactly the portfolio they’d put you in.
 If you want to just take their advice and do it yourself, you can.
 Well worth a few minutes to explore: wealthfront.com/tim.